Photon paths in the hyperbolic topological black hole spacetime of conformal Weyl gravity: Hyperbolic topological black hole spacetime in conformal Weyl gravity

 Using Eqs. (\ref{energy}) and (\ref{angeqmot}), and taking into account that the Lagrangian associated with the motion of photons is null, $\mathcal{L}=0$, it is easy to obtain the radial equation of motion

 where $V(r)$ is the {effective potential} which satisfies the relation

 and $b=J/\sqrt{E}$ is the impact parameter.
 This last point is relevant for the radial motion, since $V(r)\propto b^2=0$; the familiar and well studied relation $\dot{r}=\pm\sqrt{E}$ is recovered.
-In its essence, the motion presents the same feature know in other spacetimes (see for example \cite{chandra,COV05,shutz}).
+In its essence, the motion presents the same features known in other spacetimes (see for example \cite{chandra,COV05,shutz}).
 On the other hand, by combining Eqs. (\ref{angeqmot}) and (\ref{lagrhyp}), we obtain the radial--polar equation

-In FIG.\ref{f2} we have plotted the conformal effective potential (per unit of $b^2$) as a function of the radial coordinate, for a fixed value of the cosmological parameter $k=0.05$.
-The evolution of the curves was made in terms of the Weyl's parameter $\gamma$.
+In Fig.\ref{f2} we have plotted the conformal effective potential (per unit of $b^2$) as a function of the radial coordinate, for a fixed value of the cosmological parameter $k=0.05$.
+The evolution of the curves was made in terms of the Weyl parameter $\gamma$.
 Thus, as with Einstein's black hole, the position of the maximum $r_m$ is independent of $k$ and is thus only a function of $\gamma$:

 where $\gamma_c=2/3$.
 At this point the impact parameter assumes the critical value